 - Caring for children or pets: Children or pets may ask for food, have complaints, or distract you with other needs.
-Encourage them to wait to make requests until you're parked or at a stop light.
+Encourage them to wait to make requests until you’re parked or at a stoplight.

 - Talking: Even talking with passengers can be a distraction, especially if you tend to be animated or you’re engaging in an intense conversation.

-- Searching for items: Keep your car organized so that you won't have a need to root around for items while you're driving.
+- Searching for items: Keep your car organized so that you won’t need to root around for items while you’re driving.
 Keep toll change in the console and sunglasses in your glove box.

 - Grooming: Shaving, putting on makeup, or brushing your hair is just as bad as texting.
-It requires your eyes, hands, and attention, and should be avoided while driving.
+It requires your eyes, hands, and attention and should be avoided while driving.